Core concepts

 Retrieval context refers to the specific information retrieved in response to each message, which is used to generate a response.
 The process is as follows:

 This process is compatible with a single-completion prompting strategy, providing a faster TTFT than chain-of-thought.
-Review retrieval context documentation.
+For more details, review the retrieval context documentation.

 Tools are external functionalities or APIs that the LLM can use to perform specific actions or retrieve information beyond its base capabilities.
 AIP Agents with tools configured will use chain-of-thought reasoning.